godotengine/godot-docs/classes/class_inputeventmousebutton.rst

 | *Getter* | get_factor()      |
 +----------+-------------------+

-Magnitude.
-Amount (or delta) of the event.
-Used for scroll events, indicates scroll amount (vertically or horizontally).
-Only supported on some platforms, sensitivity varies by platform.
-May be 0 if not supported.
+The amount (or delta) of the event.
+When used for high-precision scroll events, this indicates the scroll amount (vertical or horizontal).
+This is only supported on some platforms; the reported sensitivity varies depending on the platform.
+May be ``0`` if not supported.

 .. _class_InputEventMouseButton_property_pressed: